efren-palacios/duellinks/_posts/decks/2017-11-14-kc-cup-gems.md

 ---

 {:.title}
-## KoG Profile: KC CUP GEM INVESTMENT GUIDE
+## KC CUP GEM INVESTMENT GUIDE
 ___

 {:.title}
 ### By Kaito

-## General Overview of Player and Deck
+## HOW TO SPEND GEMS

 First and foremost what you have to recognise is that every gem you invest is and should be a strategic decision that will influence how well you do in future duels.

 Being able to correctly invest is what distinguishes good and bad f2p players (and people who only invest limited amounts of money)

-In this guide i will give you an idea which cards are worth buying and why.
+In this guide I will give you an idea which cards are worth buying and why.

 Generally when deciding wether or not a pack is worth investing in you only have to look at the SR and UR cards.
 Getting multiple copies of a Rare or Common card usually only requires a little amount of gems in comparison.

 The first question you should ask yourself before investing is always:
 Do I already have a deck that is able to hit the King of Games (KoG) rank?

 If the answer is yes then DO NOT INVEST your gems.
 Save them until an important competitive event that you want to participate in happens (like a KC-Cup or a Meta Championship Series).

 This way you will be able to play the best possible deck for that event.

 However if the answer is no then you want to invest your gems until you can play one of these decks (or a similar list):